 The wooden stairway takes you down to the Wobbly Bridge.
 Which is very wobbly if you’re 100kg husband wobbles it!!
 About 5 years ago I tried to walk over this and couldn’t do it due to my vertigo but this time I stormed across no worries.

 We decided to take the detour to the Walk Through Tree.
 It was well worth it as the kids loved climbing through it a million times over.

-On the nature walk you’ll encounter many animals and sights, we spotted kangaroos, kookaburras, red breasted birds and even some bright yellow mushrooms growing in the forrest.
+On the nature walk, you’ll encounter many animals and sights, we spotted kangaroos, kookaburras, red-breasted birds and even some bright yellow mushrooms growing in the forest.
 This one was HUGE!

 We took our own bikes for the weekend but you can hire them whilst you’re there.

 There’s a games room in one of the vacant chalets full of board games toys, bean bags and a table tennis table.
 The kids can come and go as they please and our kids loved cycling from the chalet to the games room to play.